kolan72/PoliNorError/README.md

 ### Usage recommendations
 For simple use cases, you could use policy processors.
-If your case involves more complexity and requires wrapping other policy or handling of policy results, consider using a suitable policy or packing policy with a delegate in the `PolicyDelegate` class.
+If your case involves more complexity and requires wrapping other policy or handling of policy results, consider using a suitable policy or packing policy with a delegate in the `PolicyDelegate` object.
 In certain scenarios, for example, where a large number of retries are required, the `PolicyDelegateCollection` may be useful.

 ### Nuances of using the library